nevinera/Epsilon-D20/magic.markdown

 * Tree Shape:       You look exactly like a tree for up to clvl hours.
 Close inspection is d20+MNT+clvl against Will+Subt+clvl+2
 * Warp Wood:        Bends wood within 20' radius.
 (Swap with Stone Shape for dwarves.)
 * Empower Beast:    Subject gains +2 to attack, +1 to damage, +1 to initiative, +1 speed, and is aware that those bonuses are from you.
 Can be cast on your spirit beast.
 Lasts clvl minutes (usually till end of encounter).
+* Flourish:         Subject gains 1d4 hp, and 1 thp and 1hp every turn for their next MNDmod turns (2 hp if less than half health).

 ###Level 3: